qichao1984/GSMer/README.md

 <dl>
 <dt>Steps to run:</dt>
 </dl>
-0. Check the Configuration.pm file, and set tax level at 1, which represent strain level.
+0. Check the Configuration.pm file, and set tax level at 1, which represents strain level.
 Make sure all other program path and GSM criteria are correct.
 1. `perl GSMer.pl -m splitgbk -i O157.gbk`
    This step split the O157.gbk file into four gbk files representing the four O157 strains.
 Four gbk files will be generated in a gbk directory.
 A strain.list file will also be generated in the working directory.
 2. `GSMer.pl -m makeblastdb -f1 k12.fa`